Structure of conjugacy classes in Coxeter groups: Indefinite Coxeter groups

 \begin{theorem} Let $(W,S)$ be a Coxeter system of irreducible indefinite type, and let $w\in W$ with $\Pc(w)=W$.
 Then $W^{\eta_w}$ is the largest spherical parabolic subgroup of $W$ normalised by $w$. \end{theorem} \begin{proof} Set $\eta:=\eta_w$, and assume for a contradiction that $W^\eta$ is infinite.
-Let $W_0$ be a torsion-free finite index normal subgroup of $W$, as provided by Selberg's lemma.
-Let $h\in W^{\eta}\cap W_0$ be such that $\Pc(h)$ has finite index in $\Pc(W^{\eta})$ (see \cite[Corollary~2.17]{CM11}).
+Let $W_0$ be a torsion-free finite index normal subgroup of $W$.
+Let $h\in W^{\eta}\cap W_0$ be such that $\Pc(h)$ has finite index in $\Pc(W^{\eta})$ (see \cite[Corollary~2.17]{openKM}).
 In particular, $h$ has infinite order, for otherwise $\Pc(h)$ and $\Pc(W^{\eta})$ would be finite (see e.g. \cite[Proposition~2.87]{BrownAbr}), a contradiction.